mitchac/ansible-nextflow-cloud/README.md

 ansible-galaxy install geerlingguy.java
 ansible-galaxy install andrewrothstein.miniconda
 ansible-galaxy install stefangweichinger.rclone
+this last role is no longer working try to replace with the following.. ansible-galaxy install stefangweichinger.ansible-rclone

 ```
 ### Step
 Get the IP address of your cloud instance and edit this in the 'hosts' file.
 Edit the path to your private ssh key file in the same file.